-The next time you’re craving a taste of spring, you’ll have to try a bite of my lemon blueberry pound cake.
+The next time you’re craving a sweet and refreshing, you’ll have to try a bite of my lemon blueberry pound cake.

 The cake is tender with notes of vanilla and lemon.
 It’s slightly sweet with that luscious lemon zing.

 And when you add that bursting blueberry bite into the mix, it’s sure to help you reach food nirvana!

 Related: 4 Just Jill Lemon Recipes for Spring